aganyo360/Landing-Page/README.md

-# Header Section
+# PROJECT DESCRIPTION
- This is a markdown
+ This is a simple implementation of landing page
-## Subheader
+## LANDING PAGE

-### This is a subsection header
-  this is the third header that I have just generated
+### TECHNOLOGIES USED
+  - html
+  - css